 - Power off your device and boot into download mode.

-- Now connect your device to the PC/Laptop.
+- Connect your device to the Computer.

 - Open Prince Comsy Odin and click on the AP option.